 The primary issues related to recreation resources in the Project Area include the adequacy of the existing recreation opportunities and their consistency with the goals and objectives of local, state, and federal agency plans.
 The adequacy of existing recreation opportunities in the Project Area relates to the type of opportunities safely and legally available, and facility capacity.
 As described in Section 3.7, recreation opportunities in the Project Area include fishing, a day-use/picnic area operated by PacifiCorp, limited walking in the vicinity of the existing day use recreation area, and scenic driving along Interstate 84.
-Hiking and boating opportunities in the Project Area are limited due to lack of safe and legal access resulting from the existence of Interstate 84 and the non-Project Weber-Davis diversion dam, the Union Pacific Railroad, two pipelines, a fiber optic line, and steep, constrained terrain.
+Hiking and boating opportunities in the Project Area are limited due to lack of safe and legal access resulting from the existence of Interstate 84, the Union Pacific Railroad, two pipelines, a fiber optic line, and steep, constrained terrain.
+Accessing the short boatable reach in the Project Area is particularly problematic due to a lack of safe and legal opportunities to create egress for anyone putting on the river at the recreation site.